ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 languages:

 - OCaml is a strongly statically-typed language.
-This means each expression has a only one type, and it's determined before the program is run.
+This means each expression has only one type, and it's determined before the program is run.

 - OCaml uses type inference to work out (infer) the types, so you don't have to.
 If you use the OCaml toplevel, then OCaml will tell you its inferred